lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 tags: [ Cloud Computing, GitHub Projects ]
 ---

-Today we are going to talk a bit about this open source tool called [Activity Aware IDS for AWS](https://github.com/Giftbit/activity-aware-ids-aws).

-The Activity Aware IDS helps you be more aware of activity in your AWS account, including those that might include potential account compromises.
+Today we are going to talk a bit about this open source tool called [Activity Aware IDS for AWS](https://github.com/Giftbit/activity-aware-ids-aws) which helps you be more aware of activity in your AWS account, including those that might include potential account compromises.
 This article, will discuss the common use cases for Activity Aware IDS for AWS, an overview of its architecture and how to start using it today.
 Before we get to that, it’s important to understand the security threats you face as an AWS customer, your responsibility in protecting against them, and have an overview of the least privilege principle as a best practice in thinking about security and access control.

 ## **The principle of least privilege**